High temperatures and danger of impeller cavitation is the major challenge of condensate pumping

 Add Pressure to the Suction Side of the Pump

-A NPSH above the manufacturers specification is important to avoid the water start boiling behind the impeller.
+A NPSH above the manufacturers specification is important to avoid that water start boiling behind the impeller.
 The NPSH can be expressed as:

 NSPH = 144 / ρ(pa - pvp) + hs - hf (1)